Moo-Ack-Productions/MCprep/README.md

 - Continue adding mroe blocks for meshswapping
 - Add the ability to shift-A add objects in the library like other objects, not just via meshswapping
 - Create a "match external material" operator, where all materials in the set of selected objects are checked against an external library, and if any have matching names, the external material will overwrite the local one.
 This would allow one to quickly cycles between different styles, e.g. texture packs.
-- Create a "Spawn Rig" button, working for both linked rigs as well as appended rigs.
-Have built-in, self included rigs for animating and the option to install additional rigs.
-Involve the community on this one!

 Additional Help